SmartBear/readyapi4j/CONCEPTS.md

 Execution execution = executor.executeRecipe(recipe);
 ```

+Read more about local execution in the [local module](modules/local).

 ## Remote Execution

 To get access to extended functionality like data-driven testing, centralized execution and reporting, etc., you